brunoboto96/agency_video_chat/readme.md

 (This could be a side by side agents preview of the final document)

 5. Caching: public assets become public.
 Whilst private assets are protected.

+# Update 1
+Initial chat routes for the backend are done.
+Core concept of a focus group with agents using crewAI is working.
+ChatGPT function call is working and calling the crew.

+# TODO
+- Add more functionality
+- Fix up and review the system prompts and similar.
+- Basic UI for chat
+- UI: Build an agency profile
+- UI: Upload videos
+- Create embeddings from assets
+- Integrate a nosql db with vector search support: chromadb + sqlite || (mongodb or redis[2in1]) ??
+- Add a function and then provide a tool on an agent to collect royalty free videos from vectoryeezy and store their embeddings, original url and description

+...

+- Host in cloud functions
+- Use functions-framework for serverless